Did you ever get the feeling you might have missed something?

 Thus each partner ends up feeling unheard by the divorcing spouse in an adversarial divorce–and sometimes shocked by what’s mandated in an over-zealous divorce decree, since they never knew these issues mattered to their exes at all–and the communication process was a complete failure.

-The fact that mediators often react to issues the couple brings up is not to say that mediators don’t prepare.
+The fact that mediators work with issues the couple brings up is not to say that mediators don’t prepare.
 They do–and will often come in with a check list that details a number of the issues that most couples will need to address as they go through this process (click Divorce mediation checklist to get an idea of what that might look like).
 In my mediation training, I learned the following important principle: the mediator is balanced in regards to the divorcing adults but in favor of the children.

 So you hammer it out–you get it done–and you’ve seen the advantages to doing it this way in previous posts.

 Ultimately, all divorces must be approved by a court of law to become effective.
 But one more point for the mediation side: courts tend to approve a mediated settlements more quickly.